Iceberg connector#

 ORDER BY committed_at DESC

-Replacing tables#
+Replace tables#

-CREATE OR REPLACE TABLE my_table
+CREATE OR REPLACE TABLE example_table

 WITH (sorted_by = ARRAY['a'])

-AS SELECT * from another_table;
+AS SELECT * FROM another_table;

 Time travel queries#